nf-core/circrna/README.md

 [![Get help on Slack](http://img.shields.io/badge/slack-nf--core%20%23circrna-4A154B?logo=slack)](https://nfcore.slack.com/channels/circrna)

 ## Introduction
+**nf-core/circrna** is the first bioinformatics pipeline of it's kind to incorporate circRNA quantification, miRNA target prediction of circRNAs and differential expression analysis of circRNAs in RNA-Seq data. **nf-core/circrna** has been devloped in a modular fashion, permitting users to select miRNA target prediction, differential expression analysis or both in addition to the circRNA discovery module.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.